-Explore the supporting elements of a gearbox that allows gears and bearings to do their jobs most efficiently.
+This course focuses the supporting elements of a gearbox that allow gears and bearings to do their jobs most efficiently.
 Learn about seals, lubrication, lubricants, housings, breathers, and other details that go into designing gearbox systems.

 Gear design engineers; management involved with the design and manufacture of gearing type components; metallurgists and materials engineers; laboratory technicians; quality assurance technicians; furnace design engineers; and equipment suppliers.